More About Us...

 commitment before bringing a dog into your home and family.

 * Find a reputable breeder you feel comfortable with who will be there for you for the life of your

 dog and be willing to follow the advise the breeder gives you.
 They have years of knowledge and

 experience to share that is not only breed specific, but also specific to the lines they are breeding.

 You must be willing to continue the efforts begun by the breeder to raise a happy, healthy puppy.

 * Gain as much knowledge as you can about the breed you are considering and how to choose a

 breeder.
 A good place to start is the National Club web sites on our "Links" page.

-Don't forget to visit our updated "Info Links" page!
+Don't forget to visit our updated "Info Links" and "Photo Gallery" pages!